shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-conversion-pixel.md

 ## Step 7.
 Save the conversion pixel

-To finish adding the conversion pixel to the Xandr platform, click the **Save** button.
+To finish adding the conversion pixel to the Microsoft Advertising platform, click the **Save** button.
 The pixel is then added to the Conversion Pixels list, where you can add it to your line item.

 > [!TIP]
 > The conversion pixel can be attached to a line item for valuation.